risingwavelabs/risingwave-docs/versioned_docs/version-1.0.0/risingwave-flink-comparison.md

 Apache Flink implements a flexible and powerful programming model based on the concept of streams and transformations.
 In Flink, users define data processing pipelines as directed acyclic graphs (DAGs) of transformations, which can be chained together to form complex data processing workflows.
 The native API supports this programming model in Java, Scala, and Python, enabling developers to create their streaming pipelines in these languages.
 Flink’s programming model allows for fine-grained control over data processing, which can lead to better performance and more efficient use of resources.
 However, the downside is that the programming model of Flink can be difficult to learn and use.
 Additionally, Flink provides a SQL layer on top of its kernel, which users can utilize to process streaming data.

 RisingWave is a SQL streaming database that offers PostgreSQL-style SQL to its users.
 This means that users can perform stream processing in the same way as they would using PostgreSQL.
-Although RisingWave does not provide low-level APIs, it will soon support Python UDF, which will allow users to express more complex logic.
+Although RisingWave does not provide low-level APIs, it supports user-defined functions (UDFs) in both Python and Java, with which users can express complex logic.

 ## Client libraries

-*Apache Flink does not offer any official client libraries; RisingWave in contrast supports multiple client libraries.*

 Apache Flink is a programming framework that does not support any language clients.
 To use Apache Flink, users must either write Java/Scala/Python programs or use Flink’s own SQL client.